bluelabsio/records-mover/docs/CONFIG.md

 ## Database connection details

-There are three ways to configure database connection details--some are applicalbe only when using records mover as a Python library:
+There are ways to configure database connection details--some are applicable only when using records mover as a Python library:

 1. Setting environment variables (Python only)
 2. Passing in pre-configured SQLAlchemy Engine objects (Python only)